davidmichaelmackey/professional-README-generator/NewREADME.md

   ## Description

-  A command-line application that uses input from a user to dynamically generate a quality README for a GitHub project.
+  - A command-line application that uses input from a user to dynamically generate a quality README for a GitHub project.

-  - What was your motivation?
+  -
-  - Why did you build this project?
+  -
-  - What problem does it solve?
+  -
-  - What did you learn?
+  -

   ## Table of Contents